-- (4) The construction occupations registrar must give additional public notice of the prohibition. - Public notice means notice on an ACT government website or in a daily Note newspaper circulating in the ACT (see Legislation Act, dict, pt 1).
-The requirement in s (4) is in addition to the requirement for notification on the legislation register as a notifiable instrument. - (5) A gas appliance that is subject to prohibition under this section ceases to be approved for this part on the day the notice takes effect.
+- (4) The construction occupations registrar must also publish notice of each prohibition in a daily newspaper. - (5) A gas appliance that is subject to prohibition under this section ceases to be approved for this part on the day the notice takes effect.